akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/statefulMapConcat.md

 element signalling the end of the stream before the `statefulMapConcat` operator.

-In this sample we collect all elements starting with the letter `b` and emit those once we have reached the end of the stream using as special end element.
-Here the end element is a special string to keep sample concise, in a real application it can make sense to rather use types.
+In this sample we collect all elements starting with the letter `b` and emit those once we have reached the end of the stream using a special end element.
+The end element is a special string to keep the sample concise, in a real application it may make sense to use types instead.

 Scala
 :  @@snip [StatefulMapConcat.scala](/akka-docs/src/test/scala/docs/stream/operators/flow/StatefulMapConcat.scala) { #bs-last }